 Dave Morell, District 1

-Serving the communities of Bonney Lake, Buckley, Carbonado, Crystal Mountain, Greenwater, Lake Tapps, Orting, South Hill, South Prairie, Wilkeson, and the unincorporated areas of East Pierce County.
+Serving the communities of Bonney Lake, Buckley, Carbonado, Crystal Mountain, Graham, Greenwater, Lake Tapps, Orting, South Hill, South Prairie, Southeast Auburn, Wilkeson, and unincorporated East Pierce County.

-As a State Representative for the 25th Legislative District - transportation and criminal justice committees, he has also served as a Fire Commissioner - Central Pierce Fire & Rescue, a County Charter review board member, various Pierce County Government Boards and Commissions and on the Government Affairs Committee for the Puyallup-Sumner Chamber of Commerce.
+He previously served as state Representative for the 25th Legislative District - sitting on the transportation and criminal justice committees, and also served as a Fire Commissioner for Central Pierce Fire & Rescue, a Pierce County Charter Review board member, various Pierce County government boards and commissions and on the Government Affairs Committee for the Puyallup-Sumner Chamber of Commerce.

 He is the father of four grown children and seven grandchildren.
 Dave enjoys being outdoors and is a National and World-ranked Ironman Triathlete.